-It’s common for students of all ages to lose motivation from time to time–and this can be a source of stress and strain for parents.
-Below are several fun ideas suggested by some creative Connections Academy parents that you can use to combat difficult academic challenges, waning self-discipline, and slipping enthusiasm:
+It’s common for students of all ages to lose motivation from time to time.
+In fact, this can be a source of stress and strain for parents.
+Below are several fun ideas from some current homeschooling parents that you can use to combat difficult academic challenges, waning self-discipline, and slipping enthusiasm:

 Try using “marble jars” as a fun motivation system.
-Each student has his or her own jar filled with as many marbles as there are lessons scheduled that day.
-As the student finishes a lesson, he/she takes a marble from the jar and puts it in the family “completed” jar.
-Each student can keep track of how much more he/she has to do that day.
-When the start jar is empty, the school day is completed!
+First, each student has their own jar filled with as many marbles as there are lessons scheduled that day.
+Then as the student finishes a lesson, they take a marble from the jar and put it in the family “completed” jar.
+Each student can track how much more they have to do that day.
+When the start jar is empty, the school day is complete!

 Use games to make learning fun